alphasaft/Micro/docs/handbook.md

 This is where the logic goes (i.e the semantics of the language we're creating).
 There are two important things here :

 * The `script` function : this is the core of our `DemoReducer`.
 It takes two arguments, the first being a `Context` and the second the `AST` to reduce, which is the one we printed earlier.
-Here, we pattern match to get the `$` (read "evaluate") attribute of the context, as well as the `body` of our `AST`.
+Here, we pattern match to get the `$` (read "evaluate") attribute of the `context`, as well as the `body` of our `AST`.
 Then, we iterate through each statement of our script, which also are `AST`s, to evaluate them sequentially.
 * The `lift` : While very simple in its implementation, the concept of `lift` is a bit complex, so we'll come back to it later.

 So, are we done ?
 Well, not exactly.
 The reason for that is that we told our `DemoReducer` to evaluate each statement using `$`, but it has no idea how to do so, in the same way that it didn't know how to run a script.
 We'll have to figure it out for it.